 - Encourage students to talk and express their views.
 It would help if we are not critical or disapproving of what students may have to say. - Accept students' views with an open mind.
 Their views may differ from our own and may not align with our current understanding of adolescence.
-Teachers and other participants should practice being non-judgmental in their approach to this activity and to be open and accepting of varied views of students.
+Teachers and other participants should practise being non-judgemental in their approach to this activity and to be open and accepting of varied views of students.
 If we become critical, disapproving, or negative in our approach, students may hesitate to participate and share their thoughts.
 At the same time, teachers may initially have to face and gently respond to students' hesitation, or even disapproval regarding this activity. - Initially, if students do not talk, they could be encouraged to write down their thoughts.
 Students should be allowed to write in their own language, using words they are familiar or comfortable with. - Encourage discussions when students have become a little comfortable with the topic.
 Students may be gently probed and encouraged to participate, maybe by asking simple questions initially. - Students' disagreements will have to be handled with care.
 Teachers could convey what is currently understood in science and not take sides with any of the students.

+Prerequisites for teachers

-Prerequisites for teachers: The concept of adolescence, changes associated - physical, social and psychological changes and the skills to encourage and conduct student discussions.
+TTeachers need to have an understanding of the concept of adolescence, changes associated - physical, social, and psychological changes, and the skills to encourage and conduct student discussions.
 It may help if the teacher is familiar with the definitions (and examples, if any) of the terms relevant to this topic, before the activity.
 If the chapter has already been covered in class, the teacher can do a quick recap of the terms used.
 Some terms:

 - Adolescence is an intermediary phase between childhood and maturity in human beings.
 It may start from 10-11 years and extend to 18-19 years of age.
 This period is marked by many changes leading to physical and psychological development, in addition to attaining sexual maturity. - Puberty is usually a period during which the immature reproductive system in boys and girls matures making the person capable of sexual reproduction.
-This stage is usually reached during the adolescence years. - □ Teenage: A teenager, or teen, is a young person whose age falls within the range from 13-19. - ⊆ Secondary sexual characteristics are physical traits which appear at puberty and may become more prominent later as opposed to the primary sex characteristics

-- which are present at birth.
-So, the sexes may differ with respect to body hair, musculature, amount of fat tissue, nature of voice etc. - Menstruation (periods) relates to the menstrual cycle, which is a series of changes that prepare the female body for a possible pregnancy.
+This stage is usually reached during the adolescence years. - Teenage: A teenager, or teen, is a young person whose age falls within the range from 13-19 years. - Secondary sexual characteristics are physical traits which appear at puberty and may become more prominent later as opposed to the primary sex characteristics which are present at birth.
+So, the sexes may differ with respect to body hair, musculature, amount of fat tissue, nature of voice etc. - Hormones are chemical substances produced by the endocrine glands in the human body.
+These hormones, when released from their glands, travel through blood to convey signals to the target organs. - Menstruation (periods) relates to the menstrual cycle, which is a series of changes that prepare the female body for a possible pregnancy.
 About once a month, the uterus grows a thick lining of tissue called endometrium, which can hold a fertilised egg.
 When there is no fertilised egg to start a pregnancy, the uterus sheds its lining.
 This is the monthly menstrual bleeding (also called menstruation or menstrual period).
 Menstruation can start (menarche) from early teen years until (menopause) around the age of 50.